 Arrange the tubes so that the centres are 2" apart.
 Put copper 90° elbows on the one end of each tube, and both ends of the tubs on the outside.
 Put ½" copper tees on the other end of the two middle tubes.
 Then connect the ends of the tubes together using 1½" stubs cut from ½" copper pipe.
 Next make a sort of trombone slide.
 Take the 2 slip tees and cut their middle arms short.
 (You also can use regular tees, but you will need to file or drill out the inside stops.)
 Take the last copper tee and cut its outer arms short, then connect them to the short middle arms of the filed-through tees using ½" long tube stubs.
 Slide this assembly onto the middle two of the four slotted tubes (see the picture below right).

 All that remains is to connect the manifold to the drain using a short length of copper tube.
 Wiggle the slide to centre the manifold inside the cooler.
+Mark the positions of the slide tees and drill ½" drain holes in the side arms.
 The slots should face down against the bottom of the cooler: the manifold in the pictures above is shown upside down to demonstrate ½" slot spacing.
 At this point, you can solder the elbows and tees to their respective stubs so that there are not so many pieces to look after.
 But don't solder the slotted tubes to anything, or the slide: these pieces need to be separable so that the manifold can be disassembled for cleaning.

 Now put the cooler in the bathtub and add some water to test the bulkhead for leaks.
 Everything hunky dory?
 Congratulations, you have made a mash lauter tun.
 Wash everything thoroughly, using hot water mixed with white vinegar to clean flux off soldered parts, then disinfect using a no-rinse sanitizer.
 You are now ready to add malt and hot water.
 Wasn't that Easy?
 Maybe you're ready to try building a counterflow chiller!